-Columbia Pacific pays for all covered services in accordance with the Prioritized List of Health Services (see page 30).
+Columbia Pacific pays for all covered, medically necessary and appropriate services in accordance with the Prioritized List of Health Services (see page 33).
 Services must be medically or orally appropriate.

-No Columbia Pacific in-network provider (for a list of in-network providers see page 24) or someone working for them can bill a member, send a member's bill to a collection agency, or maintain a civil action against a member to collect any money owed by Columbia Pacific for services you are not responsible for to the contracted provider.
+A Columbia Pacific in-network provider (for a list of in-network providers see page 25) or someone working for them cannot bill you or try to collect any money owed by Columbia Pacific for services you are not responsible for covering.